illyanyc/technitrade/README.md

 ---
 # Overview

-Technitrade lets user track a portfolio of stocks, periodically getting buy, sell, or hold recommendations based on analysis performed by machine learning models and investor sentiment calculated by natural langualge processing analysis of recent news articles and Tweets.
+Technitrade lets user track a portfolio of stocks, periodically getting News Sentiment, Twitter Sentiment, and Machine Learning AI Stock Opinion.
+The machine learning model calculates "opinion" based on market data and technical analysis, while the investor sentiment calculated by natural langualge processing analysis of recent news articles and Tweets.

 The user interacts with the program via an [Amazon Lex chatbot](#aws-interface).
 The machine learning analysis is performed using [LSTM (Long Short-Term Memory) model](#machine-learning).
 The model is trained on [technical analysis indicators](#technical-analysis).
 Sentiment analysis is performed by [Google Cloud Natural Language](#sentiment-analysis) using NewsAPI and Twitter APIs as data source.